April 3, 2020

 As long as you know the pinyin and recognize the character you are looking for, you can type in Chinese.

-How to make learning Chinese easier?
+How can I make learning Chinese easier?